The ultimate guide to the best cities in Southern Spain.

 There’s the Ronda Romantica feria in May, for example – a reenactment of Malaga’s romantic period set against the backdrop of the dramatic mountain city of Ronda.

-If you’re planning a trip to Southern cities in Spain, you might also want to come in January, when the children excitedly await the reyes magos, the three kings, who bring their Christmas presents.
+If you’re planning a trip to Southern cities in Spain, you might also want to come in January, when the children excitedly await the Reyes magos, the three kings, who bring their Christmas presents.

 As you can see there is always a good excuse for a trip to Spain – whether you’re looking for culinary discoveries, mountain adventures, or beach vibes – you can find it here in the south.